 Over half of Saskatchewan is forested, representing 34 million hectares.

-The Commercial Forest Zone makes up 11.7 million hectares, of which 5.3 million hectares are classified as productive forest land available for commercial timber harvesting.
+The Commercial Forest Zone makes up 12 million hectares, of which over 5 million hectares are classified as productive forest land available for commercial timber harvesting.

 Saskatchewan has a well-established and competitive forest industry, with leading-edge technology.
-There are 10 large forest products manufacturing facilities producing lumber, pulp and panels, and over 210 small forest businesses producing a variety of forest products.
+There are seven large forest products manufacturing facilities producing lumber, pulp and oriented strand board, and over 210 small forest businesses producing a variety of forest products.

-Forestry is northern Saskatchewan's second largest industry.
-In normal market conditions, the forest industry generates nearly $1.2 billion in forest product sales annually and supports nearly 8,000 direct and indirect jobs.
+Forestry is northern Saskatchewan's largest industry.
+In normal market conditions, the forest industry generates over $1 billion in forest product sales annually and supports nearly 8,000 direct and indirect jobs.

 Saskatchewan's forest industry currently has 62% of the commercial forest certified to one or more of the following internationally recognized forest certification regimes:

 - Canadian Standards Association (CSA) Sustainable Forest Management

 The industry is well positioned for continuous growth, and investment opportunities exist in the emerging bio-economy and other value-added products.